Thierry Henry, Lionel Messi & Didier Drogba all feature as Yaya Toure picks his ultimate XI | Goal.com

-Henry, Messi & Drogba - Yaya Toure picks a crazy ultimate XI
+Henry, Messi & Drogba - Yaya Toure picks his ultimate XI & includes six forwards!

 Yaya Toure opted for no fewer than five strikers in a seriously top-heavy formation as he selected his ultimate team-mate XI.